 There are many advantages of brand loyalty and it plays a vital role in an organization.

-- The main advantage of brand loyalty is that a company can introduce premium priced products, as they are secure in the knowledge that the buyer will not ditch them.
+- The main advantage of brand loyalty is that a company can introduce premium-priced products, as they are secure in the knowledge that the buyer will not ditch them.

-The main disadvantage of brand loyalty is that it does not allow heavy changes and if the company goes on to making substantial changes then the chances of losing the loyalty of the customers becomes higher.
+The main disadvantage of brand loyalty is that it does not allow heavy changes and if the company goes on to making substantial changes then the chances of losing the loyalty of the customers become higher.
 Therefore, we find that-

 - Brand loyalty is a gift that has to be handled with care like a porcelain product.